2023 Most Popular Nursing Bachelor's Degree Schools in the Plains States Region

 After completing their Bachelor's Degree, nursing graduates from Minnesota State Mankato carry an average student debt load of $28,013.

-Rockhurst University came in at #11 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the Plains States Region ranking.
-Located in the city of Kansas City, Rockhurst is a private not-for-profit school with a small student population.
+Rockhurst University landed the #11 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Located in the large city of Kansas City, Rockhurst is a private not-for-profit college with a small student population.

 Women make up 91% of the nursing majors at the school.